-We are going to cram a lot of mathematics and physics into one morning.
+We are going to cram a lot of mathematics and physics into approx. 2 hours.
 Two-pronged approach:

-- Comprehensive lecture notes, providing a 'long term' resource and reference source - Lecture slides presenting "highlights" and some additional illustrations / examples
+- Comprehensive lecture notes, providing a 'long term' resource and reference source - Lecture slides presenting "highlights" and some additional illustrations / examples Copies of both available on mySUPA